ajkachnic/uppy-vue/DOCS.md

 The components can be used with [Vue][] and frameworks that use it, like [Nuxt][].

 Instead of adding a UI plugin to an Uppy instance with `.use()`, the Uppy instance can be passed into components as an `uppy` prop.
-All other props are passed as options to the plugin.

 Note: At the moment, this example is not functional due to an unresolved issue with using other plugins with the Dashboard